Ladies, Listen Up!

 What’s My PMS Type?

 Yes, PMS has been divided into four types based on the symptoms women experience.
 These are PMS-A (for anxiety), PMS-C (cravings), PMS-D (depression), and PMS-H (hyperhydration, aka water retention).
-Most people suffer from a combination of two or more different types – PMS-A and PMS-H are the most common types.
+Most people suffer from a combination of two or more different types – PMS-A and PMS-H are most common.
 Check out the table below to see your PMS type:

 · Heart palpitations